 Closed Tuesdays.
 No appointment necessary.

 Other agencies in Tucson and Pima County, including some behavioral health providers, also administer the VI-SPDAT.
 Call your agency to learn if it administers the VI-SPDAT and the agency’s requirements and times.
-If you would like to preview housing locations with the Primavera Foundation, visit Rental Housing.
+If you would like to preview rental housing locations with the Primavera Foundation, learn more about our Affordable Rental Housing program.